In this article:

 Skills You’ll Learn

-An audiology degree equips students with a range of essential skills needed to diagnose and treat hearing and balance disorders.
-Here are some key skills learned during the program:
+An audiology program equips students with a variety of skills essential for diagnosing and treating hearing and balance disorders.
+Here are some key skills learned:

 What Can You Do with an Audiology Degree?

-An audiology degree opens the door to various rewarding career paths primarily focused on helping individuals with hearing and balance disorders.
-Here are some potential career options:
+An audiology degree opens up a variety of career opportunities focused on diagnosing, treating, and managing hearing and balance disorders.
+Here are some potential career options for graduates:

 - Industrial Audiologist: Working in industrial settings, you can help monitor and prevent noise-induced hearing loss among employees.
 This role involves assessing workplace noise levels and developing hearing conservation programs.